kubecost/docs/troubleshoot-install.md

 ## <a name="app-wont-load"></a>Question: Why do I need to grant `cluster-admin` privileges?

+> Note: this question only applies when installing Kubecost via helm 2

 The core Kubecost product needs read-only permissions.

 Many teams deploy helm Tiller with cluster-admin privileges to install and manage applications across different namespaces.
 More information on managing these permissions at https://v2.helm.sh/docs/rbac/